pressla/imidocs/docs/kube-deployment-pattern-rh.md

           exec:
             command: ["stat", "/tmp/app-ready"]
 ```
 1. Declaration of three replicas.
-You need more than one replica for a rolling update
-to make sense.
+You need more than one replica for a rolling update to make sense.
-2. Number of Pods that can be run temporarily in addition to the replicas specified
-during an update.
+2. Number of Pods that can be run temporarily in addition to the replicas specified during an update.
 In this example, it could be a maximum of four replicas.
 3. Number of Pods that may be unavailable during the update.
-Here it could be that
-only two Pods are available at a time during the update.
+Here it could be that only two Pods are available at a time during the update.
-4. Duration in seconds of all readiness probes for a rolled-out Pod needs to be
-healthy until the rollout continues.
+4. Duration in seconds of all readiness probes for a rolled-out Pod needs to be healthy until the rollout continues.
-5. Readiness probes that are very important for a rolling deployment to ensure zero downtime
+5. Readiness probes that are very important for a rolling deployment to ensure zero downtime.

 *Figure 3-1.
 Rolling deployment strategy.*